lukeholder/craft-editor/README.md

 Editor is a web based template editor for craft CMS.

+Download [editor.zip here](https://github.com/lukeholder/craft-editor/releases/tag/1.0) on the releases page.
+Only download the repo if you are a developer and know how to use composer.

 Please use this at your own risk, is it works at file system level, I cannot guarentee that you will not lose template files.
 Please backup your templates before use.